Newspaper Page Text

 man beings as chattels, along with

-the cow, mule and other personal
+the cow. mule and other personal

 possessions?

-i To live under conditions, how
+To live under conditions, how

-yever, just the opposite of slavery,
+i ever, just the opposite of slavery.

-lone must be free and independent
+I one must be free and independent

-fand thinking along these lines the
+(and thinking along these lines the

-%question arises as to just bow
+( question arises as to just bow

-{many,, white as well as black. are
+(many, white as well as black, are

-{actually divorced from slavery
+| actually divorced from slavery

-i conditions?
+’ conditions?

-Picking up the current papers
+Picking up the current pape s

-we read of shocking labor condi
+we read ot shocking labor condi

-ticns on the levees in Mississippi.
+tions on the levees in Mississippi.

 Economic mining difficulties in

-Kentucky and West Virginia.
+Kentucky arid West Virginia.
 Re

-volting social conditions in Marv
+volting social conditions in Mary

 land.
 Penurious working condi